 - BrandPure Enrichment

-- Weight12.8 ounces
+- Weight12.8 Ounces

-The last item on our list of best electronic muscle stimulators is the Massage Therapy Concepts TENS/EMS unit.
-With nearly 2 dozen intensity settings, 12 presets and 4 sticky and effective electrodes it will wake up your sleeping muscles or help overworked, overstressed muscles find their happy place again.
+The last device on our list of the best electronic muscle stimulators is the Massage Therapy Concepts TENS/EMS unit.
+With nearly two dozen intensity settings, 12 presets, and four sticky and effective electrodes it will wake up your sleepy muscles or help overworked, overstressed muscles find their happy place again.

-Large LCD touch screen.
+Large LCD touch screen

-20 different intensity settings.
+20 different intensity settings

-4 large electrodes.
+4 large electrodes

-EMS and TENS in one.
+EMS and TENS in one

 - BrandMassage Therapy Concepts

-- Weight14.2 ounces
+- Weight14.2 Ounces

 Features To Look For In Muscle Stimulators

 Programs and strength options - We love options.
 They’re what the 21st century is all about.
 You have more choices for more things than ever before and why shouldn’t that ethos extend to the muscle stimulator machine as well?
-The best muscle stimulators offer a range of performance options including various types of electronic “massage” and pulses intended to do everything from relax you after an intense workout to help you recover after a traumatic injury.
+The best muscle stimulators offer a range of performance options including various types of electronic “massage” and pulses intended to do everything from relaxing you after an intense workout to helping you recover after a traumatic injury.
 One thing this type of device won’t do is create muscle mass.